AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/modify-list-display.md

    >For the best performance in large lists where objects contain formatted text fields, we recommend limiting this number to 250.
    >
    >
-   >For more information on the 2 list types, see the section [The difference between the updated and the legacy lists](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md#updated) in the article [Get started with lists in Adobe Workfront](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md).
+   >For more information on the 2 list types, see the section [The difference between the updated and the legacy lists](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md#updated) in the article [Get started with lists in [!DNL Adobe Workfront]](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md).

    The results of your list are paginated to show the selected number of items per page.
 You can access the results on other pages by clicking the backward and forward arrows or selecting a specific page.